 Sticks can be one of the most versatile instruments your little one will ever play.
-While in class, they are natural colored wood, 8”, and in matching sets, you may start to notice that your little one can find a substitute everywhere!
+While in class, they are natural colored wood, 8”, and in matching sets, you may notice that your little one can find a substitute everywhere!
 Wooden spoons, pencils, chopsticks, tree limbs, anything can be a musical instrument!

 At the same time, they are learning the different types of sounds that can be produced.

-Sticks produce a clean, crisp single sound that disappears soon after it is created.
+Sticks produce a clean, crisp single sound that disappears soon after creation.
 Tapping the sticks together is similar to a clapping hands motion while creating a very different sound.
 Similarly, using sticks to tap on the ground will produce a sound that changes based on the floor surface (it’s very different to tap on wood versus carpet!)
 Learning to control their movements allows children to create various volume levels too.

 And, of course, sticks are delicious!

 For many younger babies, just exploring this object teaches them so many things we take for granted.
 Learning how to grip and move this object is interesting because they aren’t typically handed items this shape.
-Figuring out how to get the stick to their mouth then results in figuring out, “Can I fit the whole thing in my mouth?”
+Figuring out how to get the stick to their mouth results in figuring out, “Can I fit the whole thing in my mouth?”
 They will realize one stick feels different because it is smooth versus the bumpy textured.
 And wood just feels great against those gums popping out teeth!
 (Again, no worries, sticks are cleaned after every class.)